 Although there were some minor adjustments made, the Biotyping of the MRSA strains was carried out in accordance with the technique outlined by Devriese (1984).
-MRSA isolates were subjected to a series of tests, including the generation of staphylokinase and β -hemolysin, the ability to coagulate bovine plasma, and the proliferation capacity on crystal violet agar.
-By incubating MRSA isolates on Tryptone Soya Agar (Oxoid, CM0131B) plates with 1% bovine fibrin plates with or without 5% dog serum as a plasminogen source, the staphylokinase production of the MRSA isolates was investigated in order to validate the effect of staphylokinase on bovine fibrinogen or canine plasminogen.
-The formation of staphylokinase can be identified by observing the presence of Lear zones on bovine fibrin plates that have been treated along with dog serum.
+MRSA isolates were subjected to a series of tests, including the generation of staphylokinase and β-hemolysin, the ability to coagulate bovine plasma, and the proliferation capacity on crystal violet agar.
+MRSA isolates were incubated on Tryptone Soya Agar (Oxoid, CM0131B) plates with 1% bovine fibrin, with or without 5% dog serum as a plasminogen source, to assess the effect of staphylokinase production on bovine fibrinogen or canine plasminogen.
+The formation of staphylokinase is identified by the presence of Lear zones on bovine fibrin plates that have been treated along with dog serum.